ceejayalexander/Systems-Programming/README.md

 # Systems-Programming
 This repository showcases my journey through the CS 2200 curriculum, focusing on processor design and systems programming.
 It includes five projects, each documented with detailed explanations of the design process, challenges faced, and insights gained.

+[DISCLAIMER]
+All projects past the second were completed much earlier than when committed to this repository.
+To be completely honest, I was far too engrossed with reading my textbook and writing code to find the time to upload my finished projects.

 ## Project 1 - Implementing a 16-bit LC-2200 Datapath
 This was a fun, hands-on way of creating a processor mostly from scratch.
 While I obtained a general understanding of datapath design from a prerequisite course offered at my college (CS 2110), how the control unit facilitates the processor stepping through sequential, repeatable states remained a mystery to me until now.
 That was a responsiblity handed to this course, and seeing it all come together is truly fulfilling.